• facebook

 • The SQL Server Database cannot revert to the earlier state.

-In situations where database file corruption, damage, or suspect mode arises, the severity of the error can sometimes make it nearly impossible to resolve the issue and recover the data.
+When the issue of database file corruption or damage or suspect mode occurs, in some cases due to the error ferocity, it becomes almost impossible to fix the issue and recover the data.

 Below are the steps of the recovery process: